AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

+> NOTE: Certain package names used in these components are preserved from AB3 (as a brownfield project).
+For example: `AddressBookParser`, `Person`, `UniquePersonList`, `AddressBookStorage`.

 **How the architecture components interact with each other**

 The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.